 What are the funding priorities of the Rapid Response Fund?

 In its first phase, the Rapid Response Fund deployed resources to address the urgent health, basic human services and economic needs of disproportionately impacted communities and individuals.
-Grant funding will support nonprofit organizations that provide community safety nets and have strong experience working with the immediate needs of populations made vulnerable by the COVID-19 pandemic.
-Specifically, the Rapid Response Fund will support nonprofit organizations that serve:
+Grant funding supported nonprofit organizations that provided community safety nets and had strong experience working with the immediate needs of populations made vulnerable by the COVID-19 pandemic.
+Specifically, the Rapid Response Fund supported nonprofit organizations that serve:

 - People over 60 years of age, people with compromised immune systems, those who are pregnant and others with increased health risks associated with the novel coronavirus